khromov/wp-wp-views-view-template-widget/readme.txt

 1. Workflow example.
 Adding a sidebar widget to display information about the currently viewed post.

 == Changelog ==
+= 1.1 =
+* Updated name to reflect the name change introduced in Views 1.3 (View Template -> Content Template)
+* Fixed a bug where all templates would not be available on certain configurations.
+(Thanks peter8810)

 = 1.0 =
 * Initial release

 == Upgrade Notice ==
+= 1.1 =
+* Updated name to reflect the name change introduced in Views 1.3 (View Template -> Content Template)
+* Fixed a bug where all templates would not be available on certain configurations.
+(Thanks peter8810)

 = 1.0 =
 Initial release